nasa/cumulus/docs/configuration/cloudwatch-retention.md

 during deployment using the `cloudwatch_log_retention_periods` terraform map variable.
 In order to configure these values for respective cloudwatch log groups, uncomment the `cloudwatch_log_retention_periods` variable and add the retention values listed below corresponding to the group's retention you want to change.
 The following values are supported correlating to their lambda/task name, (i.e. "/aws/lambda/prefix-DiscoverPdrs" would have the retention variable "DiscoverPdrs" )

+- ApiEndpoints
 - AsyncOperationEcsLogs
-- granuleFilesUpdaterCache
-- publishExecutions
-- publishGranules
-- publishPdrs
-- replaySqsMessages
 - DiscoverPdrs
+- DistributionApiEndpoints
+- EcsLogs
+- granuleFilesCacheUpdater
 - HyraxMetadataUpdates
 - ParsePdr
 - PostToCmr
+- PrivateApiLambda
+- publishExecutions
+- publishGranules
+- publishPdrs
 - QueuePdrs
 - QueueWorkflow
+- replaySqsMessages
 - SyncGranule
 - UpdateCmrAccessConstraints
-- DistributionApiEndpoints
-- PrivateApiLambda
-- ApiEndpoints
-- EcsLogs

 ### Example